top of page

 Research Areas

 Ocean wind-generated waves are an integral component of Earth’s system.
-In addition to causing coastal erosion, flooding, and damage to structures, waves impact coastal water circulation, ecosystem health, and marine atmospheric boundary layer, and provide a renewable source of clean energy.
-We study wind-wave climate variability and change over multiple time scales.
+In addition to causing coastal erosion, flooding, and damage to structures, waves impact coastal water circulation, ecosystem health, and marine atmospheric boundary layer, and provide a source of energy.
+We study wind-wave variability and trends over multiple time scales.
 Our approach is based on statistical analyses of measurements, model outputs, and reanalysis datasets.
-We are also interested in understanding the impacts of wind-wave climate change on coastal communities and infrastructure.
+We are also interested in understanding the long-term impacts of waves on coastal communities and infrastructure.

 Coastal Dynamics